The 16th Annual March to Abolish the Death Penalty will be held in Austin on Saturday October 24, 2015.

 Before his execution, Todd Willingham told his parents, “Please don’t ever stop fighting to vindicate me.”

 Before his execution, Troy Davis told his supporters in a letter, "There are so many more Troy Davises.
 This fight to end the death penalty is not won or lost through me but through our strength to move forward and save every innocent person in captivity around the globe.
 We need to dismantle this Unjust system city by city, state by state and country by country."

-On October 25, 2014 at 3 PM in Houston, you can join the fight for justice by attending the 15th Annual March to Abolish the Death Penalty.
+On October 24, 2015 in Austin, you can join the fight for justice by attending the 16th Annual March to Abolish the Death Penalty.